Recognize the early signs and symptoms of pregnancy

 9. Changes in eating habits

-Finally, mothers-to-be frequently notice changes in their eating habits during the first few weeks of pregnancy.
-They tend to increase the amount of food they eat and often have cravings during the day.
+Finally, expectant mothers frequently notice changes in their eating habits from the very first weeks of pregnancy.
+They tend to increase the amount of food they eat, and often experience cravings throughout the day.

-Experiencing a pregnancy symptom from day one is unlikely.
-In fact, a delay in menstruation or unusual nausea are the main signals that lead women to wonder about a possible embryo implantation.
+It's unlikely that you'll experience pregnancy symptoms from day one.
+In fact, a delay in menstruation or unusual nausea are the main signals that lead women to wonder about possible embryo implantation.

-We have seen that the first signs can appear between the2nd and3rd week after ovulation and that not all women experience them in the same way.
-Our advice: be patient while listening to your body!
+We have seen that the first signs can appear between the2nd and3rd week after ovulation, and that not all women experience them in the same way.
+Our advice: be patient and listen to your body!

-It is not possible tobe pregnant and have a period.
-However, at the beginning of the first trimester, the mother-to-be may experience bleeding that is reminiscent of menstruation.
-This metrorrhagia (blood loss between periods) occurs during the first trimester.
+It's not possible tobe pregnant and still have your period.
+However, at the beginning of the first trimester, a mother-to-be may experience bleeding that resembles menstruation.
+This metrorrhagia (loss of blood between periods) occurs during the first trimester.
 They are caused by the implantation of the embryo in the uterus and are characterized by a pink or brown color.
 They are painless and last between 1 and 2 days.
-To better live this period, do not hesitate to wear our organic cotton menstrual panties.
+To make the most of this period, don't hesitate to wear our organic cotton menstrual briefs.

-A pregnant woman can also have an "anniversary period" coinciding with the date of her period.
+Pregnant women may also experience an "anniversary period" coinciding with their expected menstruation date.
 This may be due to a benign abruption of the placenta, which will eventually subside.
-If this bleeding is accompanied by severe pain, seek professional help quickly.
-It may indicate an ectopic pregnancy or miscarriage.
+If this bleeding is accompanied by intense pain, consult a health professional as soon as possible.
+It could indicate an ectopic pregnancy or miscarriage.

-You are experiencing several of the symptoms mentioned above and you want to know if you are pregnant?
-To do so, you can perform a test (urine or blood), possibly completed by an ultrasound.
+Are you experiencing several of the symptoms mentioned above and would like to know if you are pregnant?
+To find out, you can take a urine or blood test, possibly supplemented by an ultrasound scan.

 Pregnancy test

-A urinepregnancy test purchased in a pharmacy or supermarket will allow you to know if you are expecting a baby.
-Relatively reliable, it detects the presence of the hormone beta-hCG in the urine.
-This substance is indeed secreted about a week after conception and its concentration increases strongly during the first trimester.
+A urinepregnancy test purchased from a chemist or supermarket will tell you if you're expecting a baby.
+Relatively reliable, it detects the presence of the hormone beta-hCG in urine.
+This substance is secreted around a week after conception, and its concentration rises sharply during the first trimester.

 To obtain an accurate result, it is advisable to perform this test with the first morning urine, 1 to 2 weeks after the expected date of menstruation.
-If it is positive, you are certainly expecting a child.
-All you have to do is confirm this result by taking a blood test in a laboratory.
+If the test is positive, you are certainly expecting a child.
+All you need to do now is confirm the result with a laboratory blood test.

 Pregnancy blood test

-Asthe hCG hormone is more concentrated in the blood, a laboratory test prescribed by your midwife or gynecologist will allow a quicker detection than a urine test.
-You can take this blood sample 8 to 10 days after fertilization, i.e. one week before the beginning of your menstruation.
+Asthe hCG hormone is more concentrated in the blood, a laboratory sample prescribed by your midwife or gynecologist will enable faster detection than a urine test.
+You can take this blood sample 8 to 10 days after fertilization, i.e. a week before the start of your period.
 This is the most reliable test.

 Ultrasound

-Your gynecologist may suggest an ultrasound during a follow-up visit to find out if you are pregnant.
-Note, however, that anultrasound is safe for the baby and can only detect a pregnancy after 7 days of delayed menstruation, or 3 weeks after fertilization.
-The embryo will then measure approximately 1.5 mm and can be observed during the ultrasound.
+Your gynecologist may suggest an ultrasound during a follow-up consultation to find out if you are pregnant.
+Please note, however, thatultrasound is harmless for the baby, and can only detect a pregnancy after 7 days' delay in menstruation, i.e. 3 weeks after fertilization.
+The embryo will then measure around 1.5 mm and can be observed during the ultrasound.
 Its correct implantation in the uterus and its viability will also be checked.

-The first symptoms of pregnancy usually subside at the beginning of the second trimester.
+The first symptoms of pregnancy generally subside at the beginning of the second trimester.
 Nausea and fatigue should diminish or even stop around the 12th week.
-Your body will start to get used to this new state and your hormone levels will stabilize.
-It's normal for you to feel better as your pregnancy progresses.
-If your symptoms don't subside, keep in mind that they will disappear quickly after you give birth.
+Your body will begin to adjust to this new state, and your hormone levels will stabilize.
+So it's perfectly normal to feel better as your pregnancy progresses.
+If your symptoms don't subside, keep in mind that they' ll disappear quickly after you give birth.

 What are the signs of a one-week pregnancy?